fede2cr/cpyinaturalist/README.md

 ## What is this?

-This is a library to managing the iNaturalist API for CircuitPython 6.
+This is a library to managing the iNaturalist API for CircuitPython 6 and 7.
 It is intended to be compatible with [niconoe Pyinaturalist](https://github.com/niconoe/pyinaturalist), but it is not yet.

 ## Compatible boards